kirchhausenlab/incasem/README.md

 If you are not familiar with inspecting 3D data with neuroglancer, you might want to have a look at this [video tutorial](https://youtu.be/TwBTyWWnbxc?t=75).

 > Note: `neuroglancer` might not work in Safari.
 In this case, simply copy the link given by `neuroglancer` to Chrome or Firefox.

+## Optional: Docker
+If you are interested in a Docker installation, refer to the steps in [docker/README](https://github.com/kirchhausenlab/incasem/main/docker)

 ## Prepare your own data for prediction